ArthurQuerido/Deterministic_Turing_Machine/README.md

 111111111#000000000
 101011101#101011001

-The machine will work on an inpunt and verify wheter the strings belongs to the language or not.
+The machine will work on an input and verify wheter the strings belongs to the language or not.